 What really sets the Platinum Card apart, though, and what is meant to justify its hefty $699 annual fee, is the outstanding travel benefits.
 Chief among these is the Complimentary Membership in Priority Pass, which grants you (and one guest) access to more than 600 Priority Pass airport lounges all over the world for free.
 Most major airports have a Priority Pass lounge, meaning that you’ll rarely be without a relaxing space before your flight to grab a drink or a quick meal, away from the crowds at the gate.

-As a Platinum cardholder, you’ll automatically be bestowed with Marriott Gold Elite status, Hilton Gold status, Radisson Gold status, and Shangri-La Jade status.
+As a Platinum cardholder, you’ll automatically be bestowed with Marriott Gold Elite status, Hilton Gold status, and Radisson Gold status.
 These fast-tracked membership levels come with their own series of valuable benefits when staying at each chain.

 Another outstanding benefit is access to American Express’s Fine Hotels & Resorts program, which allows you to book special rates at select luxury hotels around the world.
 These rates include perks such as suite upgrades, daily breakfast for two, and benefits unique to each property (examples include a private airport transfer or a spa & dining credit).
 The FHR program often pops up with third-night-free or fourth-night-free offers as well, meaning that there’s plenty of good deals to be had.